grab/front-end-guide/README.md

 While Redux does not necessarily have to be used with React, it is highly recommended as they play very well with each other.
 React and Redux have a lot of ideas and traits in common:

 - **Functional composition paradigm** - React composes views (pure functions) while Redux composes pure reducers (also pure functions).
-Output is predictable given the same set of input, and there are
+Output is predictable given the same set of input.
 - **Easy To Reason About** - You may have heard this term many times but what does it actually mean?
 Through our experience, React and Redux makes debugging simpler.
 As the data flow is unidirectional, tracing the flow of data (server responses, user input events) is easier and it is straightforward to determine which layer the problem occurs.
 - **Layered Structure** - Each layer in the app / Flux architecture is a pure function, and has clear responsibilities.
 It is pretty easy to write tests for them.
 - **Development Experience** - A lot of effort has gone into creating tools to help in debugging and inspecting the app while development.